-The essence and variety of the West of Ireland and The Wild Atlantic Way is captured on this three centre guided walking holiday visiting Clare, the Burren, The Aran Islands & Connemara.
+Immerse yourself in the best of the west!
+The essence and variety of the West of Ireland, the heart of the Wild Atlantic Way, is captured on this three-centre, guided walking/hiking tour, visiting Clare, the Burren, The Aran Islands & Connemara.

-Beginning in the Matchmaking town of Lisdoonvarna we discover The Burren, a remarkable area of more than 100 square miles of limestone landscape, where a rich variety of plants thrive in the cracks and crevices.
-We experience the force of the Atlantic first hand along the steep and rugged coastline of the Cliffs of Moher.
+Beginning in the matchmaking town of Lisdoonvarna, we discover The Burren, a remarkable area of more than 100 square miles of limestone landscape, where a rich variety of plants thrive in the cracks and crevices.
+We experience the force of the Atlantic first hand, along the steep and rugged coastline of the Cliffs of Moher.
 Enjoy the bird’s eye view of the dramatic west coast of Ireland on the short flight to the Aran Islands, where Gaelic is still spoken.
 Explore the many archaeological sites of the island, including the pre-historic fort Dun Aonghasa.
 Old pilgrimage sites and bog lands rich in flowers are the treats of Connemara where we encounter Ireland’s only Fjord and mesmerising landscape.
+Relax in the evenings after a delicious evening meal, listen to live traditional music and meet the locals.MAKE AN ENQUIRY

 Day 1 – Arrival